Search ImagingPixel for Images by Camera or Lens

 The true heart of the camera is undoubtedly the TTL (Through The Lens) Direct Light measuring system, which measures the light entering the lens directly at the film plane by light sensors at the precise moment the film is being exposed.

-This OTF (Off the Film) metering was the first implementation of its kind ever.
+This OTF (Off-the-Film) metering was the first implementation of its kind ever.

 Basic Camera Features